What is classroom management?

 - Find ways to have a laugh instead of pulling your hair out.
 Kids will be kids, and even the best-prepared classroom managers will run into challenging situations every now and then.
 Jokes and kindness can help your students along.

 - Stay cool and focus on teaching!
-Start every day with ease and keep your students on task with COOL as your classroom assistant.
+Start every day with ease and keep your students on task with COOL as your virtual classroom assistant.
 Curious about what COOL can do to improve classroom management at your school?
 Find out more or book a free demo:

 To learn more about mastering the art of classroom management…